Cash Management Overview

 The Cash Control unit, on a daily basis, forecasts available cash, funds disbursement accounts, concentrates cash from depository banks, sweeps available cash into short-term investment vehicles to maximize investment balances, and executes electronic transfers.
 The unit also prepares annual cash flow projections for various State and bond rating agencies and the primary retirement funds, monitors actual cash receipts and disbursements, and prepares the monthly cash report for the General Assembly.

 The Short-Term Investments unit invests STIF assets, monitors custodian activity, and prepares quarterly and annual performance reports on the Fund.
-The unit makes longer-term investments for balances that are expected to be available on a more stable basis in the STIF Plus and Extended Investment Portfolio programs, and, pursuant to CGS 3-24k, the Community Bank and Credit Union Initiative, in which the Office of the Treasurer supports Connecticut-based banks and credit unions with assets not exceeding $1.0 billion through the investment of State funds in certificates of deposit at the qualifying institutions.
+The unit makes longer-term investments for balances that are expected to be available on a more stable basis in the Extended Investment Portfolio, and, pursuant to CGS 3-24k, the Community Bank and Credit Union Initiative, in which the Office of the Treasurer supports Connecticut-based banks and credit unions with assets not exceeding $2.0 billion through the investment of State funds in certificates of deposit at the qualifying institutions.